Being Your Own Boss

 Being Your Own Boss | Speaking Lesson Plan

 Do you have what it takes to be your own boss?
-In this lesson, students will learn about the pros and cons of being self-employed.
-This lesson features a video that discusses self-employment.
-Students will learn and practice the zero and first conditionals, time clauses, phrases, and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.
+In this lesson, students will explore the pros and cons of being self-employed.
+The lesson features a video discussing self-employment.
+Students will learn and practice the zero and first conditionals, time clauses, and related phrases and vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets, designed specifically for adults and teenagers, ensuring an interactive and informative learning experience.

 Lesson Objectives